St. Louis Public Radio is proud to launch the 2023 Teen Photojournalist Prize for its third groundbreaking year.

 The entrant agrees to defend, indemnify, save harmless, and fully and forever release The Curators of the University of Missouri, their Officers, Agents, Employees, and Volunteers, from any and all liability, claims and demands arising out of or in connection with the use of photographs and/or comments, titles, captions, or reflections including without limitation any and all claims for copyright infringement, libel, or invasion of privacy.

 The entrant certifies that any and all Models and subjects were treated with respect and dignity and that no people, wildlife or the environment were harmed by the creation of my photograph(s).
 The entrant also certifies that any and all models and subjects who are identifiable in the photographs gave me consent to use their likeness.
 In order to receive cash prizes, winners will be required to provide personal information for tax purposes to comply with university policy.

 Brian Munoz is a staff photojournalist and multimedia reporter at St. Louis Public Radio.
-He most recently worked as USA TODAY as a visual storyteller and editor focusing on politics and sports, including the 2020 Tokyo Olympics.
+He most recently worked at USA TODAY as a visual storyteller and editor focusing on politics and sports, including the 2020 Tokyo Olympics.
 His work has appeared in publications such as The New York Times, The Washington Post, NPR, and The Atlantic.
 Munoz's journalism — both written and visual — has been recognized by state and national organizations, earning him the designation as a 2019 ProPublica Emerging Reporter.

 Brian Heffernan is the digital editor and special projects editor at St. Louis Public Radio.
 Before coming to the newsroom in April 2018, Brian worked as a reporter and photojournalist for a variety of publications including Al Jazeera America, BBC, St. Louis Magazine, Riverfront Times, San Francisco magazine and the Island Packet and Beaufort Gazette newspapers in South Carolina.